yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 The benchmarks show coalescing rate is improvmed but still limited to **30%**.
 We will work on it in V4 release.

+#### Writing AMD friendly CUDA

+Writing a pytorch extension enables automatic tranlating CUDA kernel to HIP kernel with ROCm SDK.

+However there are cases where the HIP kernel works differently from CUDA kernel :

+- Warp size is a architecture dependent global variable and defined in ROCm SDK as **warpSize**; in CDNA3 arch, **warpSize** is defined **64**

+- The device function signature may not perfectly aligned with CUDA, and needs conditional compiling to support these symbols

+- Being aware of L2 cache optimization in multi-die chips arch

 ## Benchmarks

 We conducted extensive tests without under CUDA graph capture for large workloads of deepseek v3 models.
 Hence the number of experts was set to 256.
 The algorithm currently does not support to be under cuda graph capture and we will resolve this issue later in V4 release.